bicycle-codes/identity/README.md

 ```

 ### save
-Save an existing Identity to `localStorage` and `indexedDB`.
+Save an existing Identity to `localStorage`.

 By default this saves to the `localStorage` key `identity`.
-Set this class property to change the storage key.
+Set the class property `STORAGE_KEY` to change the storage key.

 ```ts
 class Identity {